Global Head of Diversity, Equity, and Inclusion

 However, certain industries in particular – such as financial services – still have significant lack of representation of people of color, mainly at senior levels.
 Two factors contributing to this underrepresentation are the rate at which employees leave a company and the rate at which employees get promoted.
 As well, research conducted by McKinsey has found that women in particular have been negatively impacted by the pandemic as it has intensified preexisting challenges that working women already faced – such as finding childcare.

 LinkedIn’s Global Recruiting Trends report found that diversity is a key trend that has impacted the way organisations hire their people.
 According to the report’s findings, 78% of companies prioritise diversity to improve culture, and 62% of companies prioritise it to boost financial performance.
+And these DEI statistics couldn’t be more relevant today.

 The report adds that companies making meaningful efforts towards diversity, equity, and inclusion, as well as providing a sense of belonging, have invested in their people through supporting employee resource groups (ERGs) and having a strong backing from their leadership teams.